-No person or organization is perfect all the time, and therefore failures will occur.
+No one is perfect all the time, and therefore failures will occur.
 Part of what sets an organization apart is how well they prevent failures.
 Equally important is how well they react and respond to failures that do occur.
 At Spanning, we hold the trust of our customers above all things, and that’s why we take specific steps to ensure that we can meet the highest levels of expectations for backup service reliability and resiliency.

 The following is a Q&A with Jeff Erramouspe, CEO of Spanning Cloud Apps, where he describes how Spanning does it and why we are different.

 With everything that’s been in the news recently, what’s your advice for organizations worried about ransomware?
 How does that relate to the importance of reliable recovery?